 Sun Dance

-Each ritual reinforces the Sioux’s intricate spiritual relationship with Wakan Tanka, ensuring the sustenance of the universe and the betterment of the tribe.
+Each ritual reinforced the Sioux’s intricate spiritual relationship with Wakan Tanka, ensuring the sustenance of the universe and the betterment of the tribe.

 Chapter 5: Fort Laramie Treaty of 1851